Kinnaman Elementary School Schedule

 Volunteer Identification Badges

 If you are a volunteer, your volunteer badge serves as this identification badge.
-This requirement helps us ensure that strangers are not on our campus or in our building.
 Volunteer badges are available in the office.
 Please sign in on the computer in the front office.
 We require that ALL volunteers and visitors sign in and out.
-A district background check is mandatory for all volunteers, and we ask that you schedule volunteering in advance with your teacher.
+A district background check is mandatory for all volunteers, and we ask that you schedule volunteering in advance.

 VOLUNTEER BACKGROUND CHECK INFORMATION